-Unless terminated by our Board of Directors, the A&R 2019 Plan will expire on March 7, 2031.
+Unless terminated by our Board of Directors, the A&R 2019 Plan will expire on March 7, 2032.
 No awards may be made after that date.
-Our Board of Directors may terminate, amend or modify the A&R 2019 Plan, or any portion of it, at any time, although shareholder approval must be obtained for any amendment to the A&R 2019 Plan that would: (i) materially increase the benefits accruing to participants under the 2019 Plan, (ii) materially increase the number of shares of our common stock which may be issued under the 2019 Plan or to a participant, (iii) materially expand the eligibility for participation in the 2019 Plan, (iv) eliminate or modify the prohibition on repricing of stock options and stock appreciation rights, (v) lengthen the maximum term or lower the minimum exercise price or base price permitted for stock options and stock appreciation rights, or (vi) modify the prohibition on the issuance of reload or replenishment options.
+Our Board of Directors may terminate, amend or modify the A&R 2019 Plan, or any portion of it, at any time, although shareholder approval must be obtained for any amendment to the A&R 2019 Plan that would: (i) materially increase the benefits accruing to participants under the A&R 2019 Plan, (ii) increase the number of shares of our common stock which may be issued under the A&R 2019 Plan or to a participant, (iii) materially expand the eligibility for participation in the A&R 2019 Plan, (iv) eliminate or modify the prohibition on repricing of stock options and stock appreciation rights, or (vi) modify the prohibition on the issuance of reload or replenishment options.

-Prohibition on Repricing Awards and Award Adjustments
+Prohibition on Repricing Awards and Award Adjustments, and Additional Governance-Related Protections

-Except in connection with a corporate transaction involving the Company (including, without limitation, any stock dividend, stock split, extraordinary cash dividend, recapitalization, reorganization, merger, consolidation, split-up, spin-off, combination, or exchange of shares), the terms of stock options and stock appreciation rights granted under the A&R 2019 Plan may not be amended, after the date of grant, to reduce the exercise price of such stock options or stock appreciation rights, nor may outstanding stock options or stock appreciation rights be canceled in exchange for (i) cash, (ii) stock options or stock appreciation rights with an exercise price that is less than the exercise price of the original outstanding stock options or stock appreciation rights, or (iii) other awards, unless such action is approved by our shareholders.
+Except in connection with a corporate transaction involving the Company (including, without limitation, any stock dividend, stock split, extraordinary cash dividend, recapitalization, reorganization, merger, consolidation, split-up, spin-off, combination, or exchange of shares), the terms of stock options and stock appreciation rights granted under the A&R 2019 Plan may not be amended, after the date of grant, to reduce the exercise price of such stock options or stock appreciation rights, nor may outstanding stock options or stock appreciation rights be canceled in exchange for (i) cash, (ii) stock options or stock appreciation rights with an exercise price of the original outstanding stock options or stock appreciation rights, or (iii) other awards, unless such action is approved by our shareholders.